 Obviously, as the authors note, 'the reality is more complicated than such a classification, in the sense that regions or countries within them can combine elements of all three 'families'.....
 Thus, different categories of a country's population can experience different primary regimes' (Gough and Wood 2004:5).
 Yet, in our typology, the unit of analysis is not a social group, but a country.
-Just as we classify one advanced capitalistic democratic country as one of the three welfare state regimes, although it contains different elements of the characteristics of the three worlds, work needs to be done to classify countries standing around the 'line' between welfare state and informal security regimes.
-For example, is a country a welfare state regime in which a set of social policy programs exists whereas half the population in informal sectors is excluded from it?
+Just as we classify one advanced capitalistic democratic country as one of the three welfare state regimes, al-though it contains different elements of the characteristics of the three worlds, work needs to be done to classify countries standing around the 'line' between welfare state ragime in which a set of social policy programs exists whereas half the population in informal sectors is excluded from it?
 This issue seems to stem largely from the overly stretching attempt to generalise one region, e.g. East Asia or Latin America, as one type of welfare regime.